PixelOS-Lemonade/.github/profile/README.md

 We host releases on GitHub.
 Grab them [here](https://github.com/PixelExperience-Lemonade/release/releases).

 > [!NOTE]
-> We only build PE Plus Edition.
+> We only build PE Plus Edition (if appliable) as my build machine took at least ~20mins to build one release.
 Feel free to build for yourself if you do not prefer.

 ### Goal
 - Focus on stability.
 Introduce *minimized* out-of-tree tweaks: